UGA Logo

 UGA (University of Georgia) Symbol

 An equally important element of the UGA identity is the color scheme.
-If the print is just black and white, then the logo is more colorful.
+If the print is black and white, the logo is more colorful.
 His colors are called Chapel Bell White (#FFFFFF), Arch Black (#000000), and Bulldog Red (#BA0C2F).